saravananpsg/healthcare_llmbot/README.md

 ## Proposed idea:
 * Using Langchain and Openai model to retrieve top-k candidates from the online sources and pass it to Openai model to find the answer for the query

+## Implementation

+* Reading Documents: Data from Online PDF files and html files are extracted and loaded to Document loaders
+* Chunking:  After loading, data must be split into smaller chunks that can be fit into the LLM model for further processing
+  * RecursiveCharacterTextSplitter: Recommended splitter for generic text.
+It tries to split into blocks based on the following order *[“\n\n”, “\n”, “ “, “”]*
+* Create a Vector Database:
+  * Unstructured data is commonly stored by projecting it into an embedding vector space, which provides a real number to each encoded vector.
+  * All the chunks are converted to embedding vector and stored in vector db.
+    * Used FAISS which is efficient for similarity search and clustering of dense vectors
+* Search (once per query)
+  * Given a user question, generate an embedding for the query from the OpenAI API Using the embeddings, rank the text sections by relevance to the query
+* Ask (once per query)
+  * Insert the question and the most relevant sections into a message to GPT Return GPT's answer

 ## Getting Started